Problems with SZZ and Features: An empirical study of the state of practice of defect prediction data collection: Threats to Validity

-The results of the analysis of the defect labeling directly follow from the properties of the defect labeling algorithms, e.g., missing links to issues are the only source for false negative bug fixing commits with SZZ in our data.
-Therefore, there are no threats to the internal validity of this part of our empirical study.
 The conclusion that the difference with a larger set of features is negligible may be wrong or misleading.
 Other factors, especially properties that we cannot easily capture with performance metrics may yield different results, e.g., the acceptance of prediction models by developers could be higher because the recall is improved.
 Moreover, we only consider a pure classification scenario and no ranking of files by their likelihood of defect or a regression scenario for the prediction of the number of defects in a file.
 The additional features may lead to bigger differences in performance under these considerations.